cloudnativelabs/kube-router/docs/user-guide.md

       --master string                                 The address of the Kubernetes API server (overrides any value in kubeconfig).
-      --metrics-path string                           Prometheus metrics path (default "/metrics") --metrics-port uint16                           Prometheus metrics port, (Default 0, Disabled) --nodeport-bindon-all-ip                        For service of NodePort type create IPVS service that listens on all IP's of the node.
+      --metrics-path string                           Prometheus metrics path (default "/metrics") --metrics-port uint16                           Prometheus metrics port, (Default 0, Disabled) --node-default-weight uint16                    Default weight of a node, Default 1 (default 1) --node-weight-annotation string                 Node annotation to determine the endpoint's weight based on the node it is running on.
+If no annotation is found the "node-default-weight" will be used.
+Default "kube-router.io/node.weight" (default "kube-router.io/node.weight")
+      --nodeport-bindon-all-ip                        For service of NodePort type create IPVS service that listens on all IP's of the node.
       --nodes-full-mesh                               Each node in the cluster will setup BGP peering with rest of the nodes. (default true)
       --overlay-type string                           Possible values: subnet,full - When set to "subnet", the default, default "--enable-overlay=true" behavior is used.
 When set to "full", it changes "--enable-overlay=true" default behavior so that IP-in-IP tunneling is used for pod-to-pod networking across nodes regardless of the subnet the nodes are in. (default "subnet")